yiyunxu/CSS143B-HW7-ArrayDict/readme.md

         return false;
     }

-    // Return the entry value of the given key
+    // Return true when the dictionary contains an entry
-    // Return null if no entry exists with the given key
+    // with the key
     @Override
-    public Integer get(int key) {
+    public boolean contains(int key) {
         // homework
-        return null;
+        return false;
     }
 ```

 ### (15pt) Add unit tests for remove(key) and get(key)

-#### For contain(key), the following cases are required:
+#### For contains(key), the following cases are required:

 set 1:
 - empty dictionary<int, int>, contain returns false with key -1